GIScience/gis-training-resource-center/content/Module_2/en_qgis_data_sources_ex3.md

 :::

-### Task 2: Download the flood extent for Pakistan for August 2024
+### Task 2: Download the flood extent for Pakistan for August 2024 <a id="task-2-download-the-flood-extent-for-pakistan-for-august-2024"></a>

 Now, let us download the flood extent for Pakistan from the 8 to 12 August 2024.